PatrickL546/PixivUtil2-batch-plus-plus/README.md

 -----------------MENU-----------------

 Press [1] Make copy
- - Copies config.ini into 'PixivUtil2' folder and make folder copies
+ - Copies config.ini into 'PixivUtil2' folder, and make folder copies

 Press [2] Export ID and copy Pixiv ID
  - Exports your online bookmark and process it